Bunions, Bras, And Breast LiftsFebruary 17, 2019

-The phone today is so 1990 because of the Internet.
-But it has its fabulous place.
 I have a few girlfriends who will only talk by phone!
-They want to hear a conversation not read one!
+They want to hear a conversation, not read one!
 They tell me they want to hear the inflection in my voice and my laughter.
-My friends are right.
-But a personal conversation takes three times longer than e-mail!
+My friends are right, but, a personal conversation takes three times longer than e-mail.
 I figured out how to accomplish my personal calls without being stressed for time.
 I multi-task.
-I call when I am putting on my make-up, preparing a meal or brushing Orchid.
+I call when I am putting on my make-up, preparing a meal or brushing America.
 I put my phone on speaker.
 And talk and talk and talk.

 TAKE A WALK

 I take walks with two close girlfriends, Judy and Patti.
 We make a date by email.
 We leave one another feeling uplifted physically and mentally.
 How special is that?